 DETERMINANTS OF TAX COMPLIANCE FOR BUSINESS ACTORS AND INDEPENDENT WORKERS IN THE PERSPECTIVE OF THEORY OF PLANNED BEHAVIOR AND THEORY OF FISCAL PSYCHOLOGY

-Purpose — This study aims to analyze determinants of tax compliance intentions and tax compliance behavior using constructs derived from the Theory of Planned Behavior, i.e., tax morale, social norms, detection risk, penalty magnitude, and tax complexity; and Theory of Fiscal Psychology, i.e., perception about the government.
+Purpose — This study aims to analyze determinants of tax compliance intentions and tax compliance behavior using constructs derived from the Theory of Planned Behavior, i.e., tax morale, social norms, detection risk, penalty magnitude, and tax complexity, and Theory of Fiscal Psychology, i.e., perception about the government.

 Design/methodology/approach —This research was conducted on 120 business actors and independent workers in the Greater Malang region using a survey and partial Least Squares analysis performed in SmartPLS.

-Practical implications —Based on the findings, the government is advised, through the Directorate General of Tax, to develop policies and approaches supporting tax morale, strengthen community bases to create tax-aware environments, maintain law enforcement through investigation and application of penalties, build an easy-to-reach taxation system, and create transparency in order to enhance taxpayer’s trust to the government that eventually leads to higher tax compliance intention and behavior.
+Practical implications —Based on the findings, the government is advised, through the Directorate General of Tax, to develop policies and approaches supporting tax morale, strengthen community bases to create tax-aware environments, maintain law enforcement through investigation and application of penalties, build an easy-to-reach taxation system, and create transparency to enhance taxpayer’s trust to the government that eventually leads to higher tax compliance intention and behavior.

-Originality/value — The findings support the inclusion of the Theory of Fiscal Psychology to develop the Theory of Planned Behavior in order to explain tax compliance behavior and provide a new perspective that, in the context of tax compliance, not all aspects of perceived behavioral control have the same effect on both behavioral intention and produced behavior.
+Originality/value — The findings support the inclusion of the Theory of Fiscal Psychology to develop the Theory of Planned Behavior to explain tax compliance behavior and provide a new perspective that, in the context of tax compliance, not all aspects of perceived behavioral control have the same effect on both behavioral intention and produced behavior.

 Keywords — Tax compliance behavior; Theory of Planned Behavior; Theory of Fiscal Psychology.